The ultimate 3-week India itinerary: Exploring the best of India

 If you’d feel more comfortable touring the city on a guided tour (we don’t blame you — we’re the same!), we recommend the following day trips around Delhi:

 Markets and Temples of Old Delhi | a 3-hour walking tour that takes in the famous Red Fort, Fatehpuri Mosque, and Sikh Temple while also visiting markets and street vendors.
-See more or book your place here.
+See more or book your place here

 Delhi: Half-Day Tour of the Temples | half-day tour by car that taking in Delhi’s many spiritual sites, including the Birla Temple (Jain), the Gurudwara Bangla Sahib (Sikh temple), and Akshardham Temple (the largest Hindu temple in the world).
-See more or book here.
+See more or book here

-Delhi: Full-Day Qutb Minar, Old and New Delhi Private Tour | The ultimate tour for those wanting to make the most of their time in Delhi; an 8-hour private tour in air-conditioned car, visiting almost every temple, historical, and cultural attraction you can think of!
-See more or book here.
+Delhi: Full-Day Qutb Minar, Old and New Delhi Private Tour | The ultimate tour for those wanting to make the most of their time in Delhi; an 8-hour private tour in an air-conditioned car, visiting almost every temple, historical, and cultural attraction you can think of!
+See more or book here

 DAY 3 | DELHI TO AGRA ON THE FAMOUS SHATABDI EXPRESS